Steve Logan (American football)

-Steve Logan (born February 3, 1953) is an American football coach who was recently the offensive coordinator and quarterbacks coach for the Birmingham Iron of the Alliance of American Football (AAF).
-Logan was also the head football coach at East Carolina University from 1992 to 2002, compiling a record of 69–58.
+Steve Logan (born February 3, 1953) is an American football coach who is the offensive coordinator for the Louisville Kings of the United Football League (UFL).
+Logan was the head football coach at East Carolina University from 1992 to 2002, compiling a record of 69–58.

 Early life

 Logan was born in Lawton, Oklahoma and grew up in Broken Arrow, Oklahoma.
 He attended Broken Arrow High School where he lettered in football, basketball and track.
 Logan was recruited by coach Bud Elliott to play football at Emporia State University, a Division II school in Emporia, Kansas.
 He played one season as a defensive back for the Hornets before deciding to end his playing career.
 Logan then transferred to the University of Tulsa, planning to pursue a career in college teaching.
 After graduating in 1975, he was hired as a physical education teacher and assistant football coach at Union High School in Tulsa, Oklahoma.